Adrian Fletcher: Early career

-Brisbane career
+Brisbane Bears career

 Fletcher made his name as a tough, ball-winning midfielder at Brisbane.
 Between 1993 and 1996, Fletcher played 86 of a possible 90 games, finishing in the top five of the club champion award in each year.
 He was a significant player in the Bears' 1996 preliminary final loss to North Melbourne playing on the half back line.

+Brisbane Lions career

-In 1997, however, his form slumped after the lack of a solid pre-season.
+In 1997, Fletcher was a member of the inaugural Brisbane Lions team following the Bears merger with Fitzroy; however, his form slumped after the lack of a solid pre-season.
 He fought back, however, and ended up with a season average of 19 possessions per game in 21 games.
 However, despite a season that, although starting badly, was not considered by Fletcher to be his worst, he was traded to the Fremantle Dockers.

 Fremantle career

-Fletcher had an immediate impact at Fremantle, finishing second in the club's Best and Fairest award in 1998 and winning it in 1999.
+Fletcher had an immediate impact at Fremantle, finishing second in the club's Best and Fairest award in 1998 and winning it in 1999; additionally, he won Fremantle's first-ever Glendinning–Allan Medal, which had previously been won all 9 times by West Coast from 1995 to early 1999.
 He was then named co-captain along with Shaun McManus in 2000 and 2001.
 At the end of the 2001 season he was asked to retire by the Fremantle club despite being ranked in the AFL's top 20 for overall disposals and also was in the AFL's top five for handballs.
-He played 79 games for the Dockers ending up with 25 goals.
+He played 79 games for the Dockers, ending up with 25 goals.

-While at Fremantle, Fletcher is remembered for being the player who kicked the ball to field umpire Peter Carey, when Carey famously and humorously took a chest mark in general play.
+While at Fremantle, Fletcher is remembered for being the player who kicked the ball to field umpire Peter Carey, when Carey infamously and humorously took a chest mark in general play.

-After Fremantle, Fletcher played for Williamstown in the VFL in 2002 and 2003, appearing in 41 games and booting 17 goals.
-He was best-on-ground in the 2003 VFL grand final victory by Williamstown over Box Hill at Princes Park and received the Norm Goss Medal, as well as winning the best and fairest award during his two years with the VFL Seagulls.
-He was assistant coach under Brad Gotch in 2002.